msassak/jschematic/README.md

 ## Status

-Most of the core schema definition is supported with these exceptions:
+The core schema definition is supported with these exceptions:

- * $schema
  * extends
  * divisibleBy
  * disallow

-In addition to this, only DateTime, Date, IPv4, IPv6 and URI formats are currently implemented.
+The format attribute supports only these formats:

+ * date-time
+ * date
+ * ip-address
+ * ipv6
+ * uri

+Adding ad-hoc support for different formats should be relatively painless.
+Look in jschematic/attributes/format.rb to get started.

 Please report any bugs you find in the issue tracker here: https://github.com/msassak/jschematic/issues.

 ## Basic Usage